MattHondrakis/TidyTuesday/README.md

 # TidyTuesday
 Diving into the weekly datasets of TidyTuesday!

+I typically spend about a week on each dataset, and then I move onto to the newest one released.
+Some are tagged with *(Short)* to indicate that they are incomplete or do not contain much information/analysis.

 ## Dataset Analysis